Authentication

 Adding authentication to API requests

-Once you have stored an access token, you will need to include it in your API requests to authenticate the user:
+Once you have stored an access token, you will need to include it in subsequent API requests to authenticate the user:

 For bearer token authentication: